Diplomacy, International Politics and Trade

 Why you should study this degree

-- Develop a critical understanding of how diplomacy, politics and trade interact in the contemporary international context.
+- Develop a critical understanding of how diplomacy, politics and trade interact to address real-world problems at both domestic and international levels.

 What you'll study